rust-lang/compiler-team/procedures/steering-meeting.md

 **The requirements for non-technical proposals are somewhat looser.**  A few sentences or paragraphs may well suffice, if it is sufficient to understand the aims of the discussion.

+## Frequently asked questions

+**What happens if there are not enough proposals?** As noted above, meetings are not mandatory.
+If there aren't enough proposals in some particular iteration, then we can just opt to not discuss anything.